The farm consists of 8 ha with a production area covering 4ha, which are irrigated all-year-round producing around 500,000 units per ha per year.

 The farm’s energy consumption increased by 35% during 2020 from an increase in production and the addition of a second pump to support it.
 Of that, 26,068 kWh at a cost of $6,063 are sourced from the grid.

-From the energy generated by both solar systems, 24,595 kWh are being used onsite – 68% of total generation – valued at $5,720, and 11,516 kWh are being exported to the grid with a revenue of $905.
-Considering that 52% of the total energy used onsite is being imported from the grid, there are significant potential savings from shifting consumption into the solar generation period.
-The total power balance of the farm, including solar exports, is shown in the following figure.
+From the energy generated by both solar systems, 24,595 kWh or 68% of total generation are being used onsite valued at $5,720, and 11,516 kWh are being exported to the grid with a revenue of $905.
+Considering that 26,645 kWh – 52% of the total energy used onsite – are being imported from the grid at a cost of $6,197, there are significant potential savings from shifting consumption into the solar generation period.
+The total power balance of the farm, including solar exports and the energy cost distribution, are shown in the following figures.

-The next step for the farm is to adjust energy usage to offset all the energy consumption from the grid which would lead to further cost savings.
-The revenue from feeding into the grid is lower than the cost of using energy from the grid.
-If the farm were to shift 5,000kWh of energy consumption per year to coincide with solar generation times, they would save an extra $770 per year.
+The next step for the farm is to adjust energy usage to offset as much energy consumption as possible from the grid, which would lead to further cost savings.
+The revenue from feeding into the grid is lower than the cost savings from using the energy onsite: for every dollar of energy exported, around $2 could be saved if the energy were consumed onsite.
+If the farm were to shift 11,516kWh of energy consumption per year to coincide with solar generation times, they would save an extra $1,773 per year.

 From the implementation of recommendations in the audit, the farm has reduced energy consumption by 53% and costs by 61%, including feed-in revenue, with Carbon emission savings of 21.9 t/CO2-e per year.